The Fourth Pillar

 With the changing rules covering Capital Gains Tax, with the complex laws covering inheritances, should we own these investments in your own name, in the name of your spouse, company, a Family Trust perhaps?
 How will the changes to the Capital Gains Tax regime affect our decisions?
 And what about the changes to imputation credits?
 We will explain the options and settle on the best structure to cover your situation.

-Please feel welcome to contact Byron Factor to discuss how the Four Pillars can help transform your wealth position on 07 3369 8544.
+Please feel welcome to contact our team to discuss how the Four Pillars can help transform your wealth position on 07 3369 8544.